 Aortic valve disease

-In this condition, the flaps (cusps) of the aortic valve may become thickened and stiff, or they may fuse together.
-This causes narrowing of the aortic valve opening.
-The narrowed valve isn't able to open fully, which reduces or blocks blood flow from your heart into your aorta and the rest of your body.
+- Aortic valve stenosis.
+The flaps (cusps) of the aortic valve become thick and stiff, or they fuse together.
+These problems cause the valve opening to become narrow.
+The narrowed valve reduces or blocks blood flow from the heart to the rest of the body.

-In this condition, the aortic valve doesn't close properly, causing blood to flow backward into the left ventricle.
+- Aortic valve regurgitation.
+The aortic valve doesn't close properly, causing blood to flow backward into the left lower heart chamber (ventricle).

-Your treatment depends on the type and severity of your aortic valve disease.
-In some cases you may need surgery to repair or replace the aortic valve.
+Treatment for aortic valve disease depends on the type and severity of disease.
+Some people may need surgery to repair or replace the aortic valve.

-Some people with aortic valve disease may not experience symptoms for many years.
+Some people with aortic valve disease may not notice symptoms for many years.
 Signs and symptoms of aortic valve disease may include:

 - Chest pain or tightness